 4. What are people’s cultural habits and beliefs?

-As stated in Paul Berthet’s video, tourism and events sector brings a variety of audiences that have different habits and cultures.
+Tourism and events sector brings a variety of audiences that have different habits and cultures.
 What could seem obvious for you can be quite new, or even weird, for others.
-For instance some audiences might not understand that solid plastic cups are reusable or that the waste segregation system can differ from where they live.

-Testimonial from Hopineo: “In Senegal, for example, it is not unusual to throw plastic bags on the ground, in the street, or even in its own yard, after use.
-Furthermore, because a lack of waste treatment, garbage dumps (when there is one) are most of the time open air, sometimes in the middle of the village.
+Testimonial from Hopineo: “In Senegal, it is not unusual to throw plastic bags on the ground, in the street, or even in its own yard, after use.
 In addition of the visual and sometimes odorous unpleasantness, the major issue is sanitary.
-To gradually overcome this serious issue, every year, in the village of Sandicoly is organized a hygiene celebration, under the leadership of the Campement du Niombato.
-Thus, every year, during the month of May, the cleanest yard of the village is rewarded with a price, financed thanks to the tourist activity of the campement (see the good practice “development contribution“).
-Villagers are more than ever motivated, and it is every year a real spring cleanup in every yard.
+To gradually overcome this serious issue, every year, the village of Sandicoly organizes a hygiene celebration, under the leadership of the Campement du Niombato.
+The cleanest yard of the village is rewarded with a price, financed thanks to the tourist activity of the campement.
 And so, the good habits are taken little by little all year long.”

 Main author of this article:

-Thank you to our authors as well as our expert proofreaders who contributed to fact-checking the content.
-Like the entire toolbox, this article has been created thanks to the collaborative effort of:
+Thanks to all our authors and co-authors, as well as our experts and proofreaders, who contributed to improve the content or our articles.
+Like the entire toolbox, this article has been created collaboratively with :